OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ## Conclusion

-In this blog, I have introduced build servers, content repositories and deployment targets.
-Octopus Deploy makes deployments easier by supporting a range of deployment tools and providing a clean UI.
-[If you haven't already, you can start a free trial.](https://octopus.com/start)
+This blog introduced different build servers, content repositories and deployment targets.
+You saw how each tool has slightly different features and configuration requirements.
+A deployment process could be made up of a wide range of different tools.
+Octopus Deploy is able to work well with all of these tools by using a clean UI and providing best in class deployment experience.
+If you would like Octopus Deploy to help make deployments easier, [you can start a free trial.](https://octopus.com/start)